Prevention. Detection. Communication.

 - The official score report, which is sent directly from ETS to the institutions or agencies designated by the test taker.
 Prior to test day, test takers can select up to 4 score recipients at no charge.
 They can also order additional score reports after the test for a fee of US$20 per report.

 - The test taker score report, which is sent from ETS to test takers who request a paper copy in addition to their online scores.

 ETS uses security paper for TOEFL score reports, including the following features:

-- In addition, TOEFL score reports now include the words "ETS® Security Guard" in the upper right-hand corner, printed with a special heat-sensitive ink for security.
-To activate this security feature, recipients can apply heat to the text, either by rubbing it or blowing on it, and the ETS Security Guard text will disappear.
-This feature will not work if the score report has been photocopied.
+- The words "ETS® Security Guard" appear in the upper right-hand corner, printed with a special heat-sensitive ink.
+To activate this security feature, apply heat to the text, either by rubbing it or blowing on it, and the ETS Security Guard text will disappear.
+This feature will not work if the score report has been photocopied or scanned.

-- There is a Laser Lock on the face of the paper.
+- There is also a Laser Lock on the face of the paper.
 This makes it difficult to remove toner from laser- or ion-printed documents.

 Detection — ETS is Vigilant in Identifying and Taking Action against Test Taker Misconduct

 ETS closely monitors all test centers and tracks all security incidents.
-If it is determined that a test center does not meet ETS standards, it is closed.
-ETS also conducts random inspections of test centers as well as site audits at centers where concerns have been raised through supervisor reports, tips or test taker complaints.
+If it is determined that a test center does not meet ETS standards, the center is closed.
+ETS also conducts random inspections of test centers as well as audits at centers where concerns have been raised through supervisor reports, tips or test taker complaints.
 In some cases, ETS collaborates with local and national law enforcement agencies to prosecute professional impersonation rings.

 Monitoring Score Statistics

-ETS reviews and analyzes scores after each test using statistical analysis methods to help identify invalid scores.
+ETS reviews and analyzes scores after each test session using statistical analysis methods to help identify invalid scores.
 The ETS Statistical Analysis team monitors score trends by test center, country and region.

-- System-generated irregularity reports are reviewed after each administration.
+- System-generated irregularity reports are reviewed after each test administration.

 - Site historical performance data is maintained to identify any discrepancies that need to be addressed.